speedskater1610/vex-style-bot/README.md

 ### Any other micro controller I dont already own

-*NOTE: I own a lot of arduino and ESP32 boards so Iw ill not be including those in the budget*
+*NOTE: I own a lot of arduino and ESP32 boards so I will not be including those in the budget*

 -